routegy/routegy-docs/app/docs/reference/patterns.md

 <CaptionedImage
   src="/images/patterns/examples/radio-buttons.png"
-  alt="A form with a list of radio options generated from a Routegy schema" width="75%"
+  alt="A form with a list of radio options generated from a Routegy pattern" width="75%"
 />

 ### Custom labels

-Labels for individual radio buttons can be customized using `items` property on the descriptor.
+Labels for individual radio buttons can be customized using the `items` property on the descriptor.
 This can be particularly helpful when schema `type` is different from `string` like.
 Here is an example of a schema with two radio boxes mapped to `true` and `false` boolean values, that are labeled as Yes and No respectively.

 ```yaml
 schema: